skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 would re-appear at the next sundown.
 The only hope was to find and destroy Mordan's Phylactery, the container of his life-force.

-Most Lich would hide such an item, but Mordan was proud and cunning, and his Phylactery was on display at the Citadel.
+Most lich would hide such an item, but Mordan was proud and cunning, and his Phylactery was on display at the Citadel.
 And then Forwinol at last saw why Mordan was so fearless: The Phylactery was trapped with many spells so that none would dare destroy it.